-• Documents: mainly design documents explaining your design choices

-- Source code: you will be required to submit your source code (zipped) via the WebCMS system. - Live prototype: for demonstration and your own testing purposes, you can use your allocated CSE Web site to host your application.
-See http://taggi.cse.unsw.edu.au/FAQ/Creating\a\website/.
-The CSE Web site supports PHP scripting natively, see http://taggi.cse.unsw.edu.au/FAQ/Creating\a\website/.
-The CSE Web site supports PHP scripting natively, see http://taggi.cse.unsw.edu.au/FAQ/Creating\a\website/.
-Alternatively, you can program a simple Web server using Python that runs on your own computer as needed. - Marking criteria - Analysis: how original is the selected theme?
+- Documents: mainly design documents explaining your design choices - Source code: you will be required to submit your source code (zipped) via GitHub. - Live prototype: for demonstration and your own testing purposes, you can use your allocated CSE Web site to host your prototype application or use a cloud provider. - Global marking criteria - \circ $\;$ Analysis: how original is the selected theme?
 How well is the case presented? - Interface design: how good/intuitive is the GUI?
 Is it an innovative use of available technologies? - Software design: how adequate are software components?
-Does design have qualities like reusability, extensibility, performance and modularity - Prototyping: how good is the prototype in conveying the design ideas?
+Does design have qualities like reusability, extensibility, performance and modularity

+• Prototyping: how good is the prototype in conveying the design ideas?
+How smooth is the user experience ?